We offer exterior louvered shutters constructed from four different materials.

 Red Grandis is a distinct timber species that is popular for construction of many outdoor structures, including decks and fences.
 It is lightweight, strong, and naturally resists insects and decay.
-This timber is naturally durable with minimal knotting, resulting in a consistently smooth texture.
+This timber is extremely durable with minimal knotting, resulting in a consistently smooth texture for building exterior shutters with louvers.
 The fibers are relatively uniform in color with variations from light pink to dark red, and accept paint or stain well.
 Red Grandis is dimensionally stable and strong, yet lightweight in comparison to similar woods.
-The price of Red Grandis shutters is at the most affordable level and the best overall value.
+Red Grandis shutters priced at an affordable level for the best overall value.

 Cedar is the most common material for building exterior shutters in the industry.
-Cedar has many of the same qualities as Redwood, yet is less dense making it easier to sand and finish.
+Cedar has many of the same qualities as Red Grandis, yet is less dense making it easier to sand and finish.
 We use Select Grade B (99.5% clear) and better Cedar to begin the manufacturing process.

 Economy Wood Exterior Louvered Shutters

-ShutterLand also offers an introductory grade louvered wood shutter.
-These exterior panels are intended for use on buildings and homes that need a quick, inexpensive external restoration.
+ShutterLand also offers an introductory grade wood shutter with louvers.
+These outdoor panels are intended for use on buildings and homes that need a quick, inexpensive external restoration.
 Economy Pine wooden shutters generally have a shortened life because of the species and grade of wood.